cap-js/docs/advanced/hybrid-testing.md

 [bind] - TIP: Run with cloud bindings: cds watch --profile hybrid
 ```

-For most commonly used services, CAP can automatically infer the the service type and kind — in our example, the `db` CDS service is bound and set to the `hana` kind without additional parameters.
+For most commonly used services, CAP can automatically infer the service type and kind — in our example, the `db` CDS service is bound and set to the `hana` kind without additional parameters.

 ::: code-group
 ```json {5}[.cdsrc-private.json]